 The Sir George Earle Trophy finalist stage

-Overall Industry Sector winners are then given the opportunity to be considered alongside each other for the Sir George Earle Trophy, which is awarded to the strongest entrant from among the Industry Sector winners.
+Overall Industry Sector winners are then given the opportunity to be considered alongside each other for the highest accolade in the RoSPA Awards, the Sir George Earle Trophy, which is selected from a short-list of the highest-performing Industry Sector Award winners.

 The additional finalist stages usually take place during March/April (calendar dependent).